 - Campus Safety, C-SC's Title IX Coordinator, or the Dean of Students can take your complaint.
-There is also a silent witness form online under campus life, and campus safety. - You have formal and informal avenues you can pursue, or you can decide not to pursue the case at any time. - Investigations are conducted by members of campus safety that have been trained in Title IX investigations.
+There is also a silent witness form online at https://culver.edu/campus-life/campus-safety/silent-witness-form/. - You have formal and informal avenues you can pursue, or you can decide not to pursue the case at any time. - Investigations are conducted by members of campus safety that have been trained in Title IX investigations.